Bullying and how it affects teenagers

 Your child needs support and love at home while you work with the school to stop the bullying.

 You can show love in ways your child likes.
-This might be a hug or a pat on the back, telling your child you love them, or spending time together doing something they enjoy.
+This might be giving your child a hug, telling them you love them, or doing something they enjoy.

-Your child might not want to talk much about the bullying, but let them know you’re there whenever they do want to chat.
+Your child might not want to talk about the bullying, but you can let them know you’re there whenever they do want to chat.
+It’s OK to check in with them from time to time by asking, ‘How’s it going?
+Are things any better?’

 What teenagers can do to cope with bullying

-Here are ideas for your child, along with ways to approach these with your child:
+Here are ideas for your child, along with ways to explain them to your child:

-- Tell the person doing the bullying to stop: ‘Calmly standing up to people who are bullying lets them know that what they’re trying to do isn’t working.
-Stand up tall, and use a firm voice’.
+- Tell the person doing the bullying to stop.
+You could say, ‘Calmly and firmly standing up to people who are bullying lets them know that what they’re trying to do isn’t working’.

-- Ignore verbal taunts and comments, and move away if the bullying continues: ‘Don’t engage with the bully, ignore what they say, don’t look at them and walk away’.
+- Ignore verbal taunts, and move away if the bullying continues.
+You could say, ‘Don’t engage with the bully.
+Ignore what they say, don’t look at them and walk away’.

-- Avoid high-risk places: ‘If you keep away from places where bullying happens, you can avoid the people doing the bullying – as long as this doesn’t stop you from doing things you like to do’.
+- Avoid high-risk places.
+You could say, ‘If you keep away from places where bullying happens, you can avoid the people doing the bullying – as long as this doesn’t stop you from doing things you like to do’.

-- Identify safe places: ‘Stick to places where there are plenty of people around, especially teachers.
+- Identify safe places.
+You could say, ‘Stick to places where there are plenty of people around, especially teachers.
 The library, canteen or other busy places are good options’.

-- Stay around other people, especially people you trust: ‘If you stay with your friends, the person doing the bullying probably won’t bother you’.
+- Stay around other people, especially people you trust.
+You could say, ‘If you stay with your friends, the person doing the bullying probably won’t bother you’.

 You could also talk with your child about strategies for different situations.
 For example, if someone is calling your child names, your child might tell the person to stop or try ignoring it.
 But if the person doing the bullying is being physically violent, it’s best to tell a teacher.